Create a new meshProject

-In your customer control plane under Projects all meshProjects of your meshCustomer are listed.
+In your workspace control plane under Projects all meshProjects of your meshWorkspace are listed.
 To manage a project, click the name of the meshProject.
 You can edit the assigned tenants, payment information and the assigned users and groups of the project.

 The following diagram shows how access rights and project replication result in the correct project access for your users.

 Projects have a representation in each cloud platform that we call meshTenant.
 Azure Subscriptions, AWS Accounts and Cloud Foundry Spaces are all examples of Tenants.
 Each meshProject can have at most one Tenant in cloud platforms enabled for the project. meshcloud uses orchestration to ensure users assigned to a meshProject always have the same role on all Tenants associated with the Project.

 The edit screen of a project shows the list of all active meshTenants.
 Via a dropdown below this list, new meshTenants can be created by selecting the according meshPlatform.
 They will be added to the project when clicking the

 meshPlatforms can also be removed from the project with some limitations.
 All resources in the meshTenant (i.e. OpenStack instances, Cloud Foundry Apps, etc.) have to be deleted manually before removing a meshPlatform.
 For a single meshTenant removal on a project, the same rules apply that are described in Project Deletion

-You can configure one or multiple payment methods for you meshCustomer.
+You can configure one or multiple payment methods for you meshWorkspace.
 For a meshProject you have to select a specific one, so the project resources can be billed via a specific payment method and to a specific billing address.

 Access Control on a meshProject